 TWIC is a focal point for recording in our region and provides support for recorders through workshops, bi-annual conferences and recording outings.

-TWIC promotes biological recording to the public by attending events, such as Harestanes Apple Day, and running public surveys and occasional BioBlitz events to encourage everyone to get involved in recording.
+TWIC promotes biological recording by attending events and running wildlife surveys and occasional BioBlitz events to encourage everyone to get involved in recording.

 Our current wildlife surveys are the Hedgehog Survey; Spots & Stripes Survey and;